Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 Ideal for reception, jazz, lounge, dinner, business dinners, hotel Christmas parties and subtle background music.
 These lineups remain elegant and space-efficient.

-A good fit for smaller to medium-sized company Christmas parties where reception, dinner and a later energy build-up should be connected.
+A good fit for smaller to medium-sized company Christmas parties where reception, dinner and a later lift in energy should flow as one.

-A strong all-round solution for Christmas parties with several music phases, a larger room, a representative stage or a later dance floor.
+A strong all-round solution for Christmas parties with several distinct phases of the evening, a larger room, a prestigious stage or a later dance floor.

-Useful for large end-of-year celebrations, galas, hotel events, award evenings and Christmas parties with clear stage or show impact.
+Useful for large end-of-year celebrations, galas, hotel events, award evenings and Christmas parties that call for real stage and show presence.

 Unsure about the lineup?

-The additional decision page explains which band size fits guest count, stage, room, technical setup and desired impact.
+Our decision page explains which band size fits your guest count, stage, room, technical setup and the impact you're aiming for.

-A Christmas party does not mean that the whole evening has to consist only of Christmas songs.
+A Christmas party does not mean that the whole evening has to consist only of Christmas songs – it leaves room for far more, with Christmas songs setting deliberate accents.

 Jazz & lounge